alpagot/compute-sdk-cpp/README.md

 > [!WARNING]
 > The C++ SDK is still considered a beta-level release.
 While we have tested it
-> to the best of our current ability, it's still very new and requires more time
+> to the best of our current ability, its still very new and requires more time
 > before it's considered safe to use in all scenarios.

-This SDK is lets you use Fastly Compute platform directly with C++, using a C++-native API with all the usual facilities of modern C++.
+This SDK lets you use Fastly Compute platform directly with C++, using a C++-native API with all the usual facilities of modern C++.
 In case you got to this page from elsewhere, the full documentation is available online at [this link](https://cpp-compute-sdk.fastly.dev).